 What To Make With Beets

-Beets are also delicious warm, such as in the traditional Polish soup borscht, or boiled and served with coat cheese and cold vegetables.
+Beets are also delicious warm, such as in the traditional Polish soup borscht, or boiled and served with goat cheese and cold vegetables.